R Excel Tutorial: How to Read and Write xlsx files in R

 • Save

-The example datasets we’ve used in the how to use R to read Excel files tutorial can be found here and here.
+The example datasets we have used in the tutorial on using R to read Excel files can be found here and here.

 How to Skip Rows when Importing an xlsx File in R